-The BGI Omni samplers are set up with TSP, PM{10} or $PM{2.5}$ inlets, and use the filter reference method.
 Samples are collected over 24-hour periods and sent to Bureau Veritas laboratory for gravimetric analysis and metals by inductively coupled plasma - mass spectrometry (ICP-MS) (from TSP samples only).
 The sampling locations are shown on Figure 6-1.

-The air quality samplers are equipped to such that the jet sizes installed can be changed to sample three sizes: TSP, PM10 or PM{2.5} inlets.
+The air quality samplers are equipped to such that the jet sizes installed can be changed to sample three sizes: TSP, PM{10} or $PM{2.5}$ inlets.
 Samples are collected in compliance with the 24-hr, gravimetric National Air Pollution Surveillance reference method.
 If the 24-hr run is interrupted (e.g., power loss), a minimum of 75% data completeness is required for comparison to the Standard (CCME, 2011).
 As such filter runs are retained and sent to the laboratory if they ran for 18 or more hours.

-Samples are collected at each site (3 samples for each jet inlet size) and sent to Bureau Veritas Laboratories for gravimetric analysis and metals by ICP-MS for the TSP jet sample only.
-Quality control measures include the collection and analysis of blank samples.
+Samples are collected at each site (3 samples for each jet inlet size, for a total of 9 samples) and sent to Bureau Veritas Laboratories for gravimetric analysis and metals by ICP-MS for the TSP jet sample only.
+Review of the standard operating procedure, including confirming jet inlet size, is done as a quality assurance/quality control measure prior to collecting samples to ensure proper jet inlet size is installed.
+Quality control measures also include the collection and analysis of blank samples.
 The monitoring frequency is determined based on a review of data by a qualified professional and in consultation with residents of Keno City.
-Table 6-1 illustrates the sampling schedule necessary to achieve a monitoring frequency objective of eighteen (18) days per month.
+Table 6-2 illustrates the sampling schedule necessary to achieve a monitoring frequency objective of eighteen (18) days per month.

-Table 6-1: Example monthly dust monitoring schedule
+Table 6-2: Example Monthly Dust Monitoring Schedule